 Defra commissioned the British Geological Society (BGS) in 2011/2012 to give guidance on what are normal levels of contaminants in English soils.
 The BGS produced guidance on normal soil concentrations in regions for eight contaminants.
 These contaminants are arsenic, asbestos, benzo[a]pyrene (BaP), cadmium, copper, mercury, nickel and lead.
-However, asbestos was never taken forward by the BGS as it was too difficult to capture.

-If it is established that land is at, or close to normal levels of these 7 contaminants, the Authority will not consider it further in relation to the Part 2A regime.
+If it is established that land is at, or close to normal levels of these 8 contaminants, the Authority will not consider it further in relation to the Part 2A regime.